jaredpar/jaredpar.github.io/_posts/2008-02-12-building-the-base-future.md

             }

-By using m_operation to deal with Waiting, the majority of WaitEmpty can be proxied to m_operation as well.??
+By using m_operation to deal with Waiting, the majority of WaitEmpty can be proxied to m_operation as well.
 The only additional work needed is to deal with Exceptions.